 The per capita income in Belmont in 2018 was $41,315, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $165,260 for a family of four.
 However, Belmont contains both very wealthy and poor people as well.

-Belmont is a somewhat ethnically-diverse city.
+Belmont is a very ethnically-diverse city.
 The people who call Belmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belmont residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belmont include Irish, English, Scots-Irish, and Italian.
+Important ancestries of people in Belmont include German, English, Irish, Scots-Irish, and European.